pirocv/HEAL/README.md

 - scipy

 ## How to run
 1. Prepare cohort VCF file of exome or whole genome sequencing.
-2. .
-Annotate VCF file with ANNOVAR software
+2. Annotate VCF file
+   a. using ANNOVAR
-   a. with allele frequency information, deleteriousness score
+   b. with allele frequency information, deleteriousness score
-3. Preprosess data
+4. Preprosess annotated genotype data
-4. Run machine learning model.
+5. Run the machine learning model.
+The model outputs
    a.
 Disease gene lists
    b.
-Disease prediction model
+Genetic risk prediction model

 ## Citation
 Please cite the following paper
-- ...
+- ......